Xinrui-Jiang/xinrui-jiang.github.io/_pages/about.md

 I am a fourth-year Biomedical Engineering undergraduate at Fudan University, currently advised by Professor <a href='https://taco-group.github.io/index.html'>Zhengzhong Tu</a> at Texas A&M University and Professor <a href='https://nmr.mgh.harvard.edu/~berkin/index.html'>Berkin Bilgic</a> at Martinos Center for Biomedical Imaging/Harvard Medical School.
 Prior to that, I was an undergraduate research student at Professor <a href='https://www.fudanroilab.com/'>Wenqiang Zhang</a>'s team.

-My research interest lies in modeling and solving real-world domain challenges with computational methods, especially machine learning.
-Specifically, I work on distilling specific science problems into rigorous formulations, combining domain knowledge, and designing tailored algorithms.
+My research interest lies in modeling real-world biomedical phenomena and solving corresponding challenges with computational methods, especially machine learning.
+Specifically, I distill specific problems into rigorous formulations, embedded with domain knowledge, and design tailored algorithms.
 To achieve this, my research orientation includes two intertwined branches: understanding frontier challenges in domains such as Imaging Neuroscience and Inverse Problems; studying state-of-the-art methodology in self-supervised learning in computer vision, generative AI, and numerical optimization.

 # 📝 Publications